|Roberts Farm cart from Sarney Collection||

 Our objectives are: |

 This is a ticketed event.
-The tickets are now available at the Flackwell Heath Community Library and are £5 (£3 to friends of FHCL).
-Please note that tickets will not be available on the night.
+The tickets are available from the Flackwell Heath Community Library from Tuesday 7th September and are £5 (£3 to friends of FHCL).
+Please note that tickets will NOT be available on the night.

 Book a Family History Research session